Alan Storkey

-Alan Storkey (born 2 October 1943, in London) is an economist, sociologist and artist.
-He is known for his writing and lectures and for his work on transport and the arms trade.
-He grew up in Wembley, Nottingham and Norwich, the son of Alec and Doris Storkey.
+Alan James Storkey (born 2 October 1943) is a British economist, sociologist and artist known for his writing, lectures, and work on transport and the arms trade.

-In 1968 he married Elaine Storkey née Elaine Lively, a philosopher, sociologist and broadcaster.
+In 1968 he married Elaine Lively, a philosopher, sociologist and broadcaster.
 They have three sons, five grandsons and a granddaughter.

 Education and academic posts

 Alan Storkey was educated at the City of Norwich School, where he was school captain, and then at Christ's College, Cambridge where he studied economics.
 He did postgraduate work in sociology at the London School of Economics and a doctorate in economics (consumption theory) at the Vrije Universiteit, Amsterdam, studying under Bob Goudzwaard.
 His first academic post was in sociology at Stirling University from where he went on to direct the Shaftesbury Project.
 Having taught economics and politics at Worksop College, he became a member of the Research Scholars in Economics team at Calvin College, Grand Rapids, Michigan, United States, in the early 1980s.
 He was Director of Studies for 20 years at Oak Hill Theological College, London, until 2003, responsible for the academic programme with Middlesex University.